nhnminh1409/instacart-market-basket-analysis/README.md

     pip install -r requirements.txt
     ```
 3.  **Data Placement:**
-    Download the dataset from [Kaggle](https://www.kaggle.com/c/instacart-market-basket-analysis/data) and place the CSV files in `data/raw/`.
+    Download the dataset from [Kaggle](https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis) and place the CSV files in `data/raw/`.

 4.  **Execution Order:**
-    Run the notebooks in numerical order (`01` to `05`).
+    The pipeline is intentionally modularized into 5 sequential notebooks for clarity and reproducibility.
+Run them in numerical order (`01` to `05`) for a complete end-to-end execution.

----
-*Created as part of an Advanced Data Science Project.*